 Consumer confidence in banking took a huge hit during the Great Recession, and it’s only been going downhill from there.
-Prior to that, consumer confidence was around 50% and after, it dropped to as low as 20%.
+Prior to that, consumer confidence was around 50%.
+After, it dropped to as low as 20%.
 That means only 1-in-5 customers actually trust their bank!

 And in recent years, the drop in reputation has been so severe that experts have called it a “reputation recession.”

 Today, the banking and related financial services industry is worth an estimated $34.4 trillion.
-And blockchain technology has the power to compete with banks and even potentially make them completely redundant.
+Blockchain technology has the power to compete with banks and even potentially make them completely redundant.

 That’s because with blockchain and cryptocurrency, we could have an entirely new type of currency with the potential to replace cash.
 The currency transactions would happen instantly.
-There will be no waiting for pending transactions.
-And we would send money to people and pay bills much, much faster.
+There would be no waiting for pending transactions.
+We would send money to people and pay bills much, much faster.

 Tech leaders, CEOs and other industries that realize blockchain’s potential are fueling this new technology…